top of page

 Nataliya Starostina, PhD

-Dr. Starostina received her PhD in Materials Engineering, and has over fifteen years of industry and academic experience at UCLA and at Santa Clara University prior to joining the faculty at ASDRP.
+Dr. Starostina received her PhD in Materials Science, and has over fifteen years of industry and academic experience at UCLA and at Santa Clara University prior to joining the faculty at ASDRP.
 Dr. Starostina's research group works on development of novel materials with unique properties.

 PXL_20230624_004507472.MP~4.jpg